feriancek/FAQ/hodl-privacy.md

 ## Motivation
 I saw a thought provoking [post](https://twitter.com/ercwl/status/1136211928873938944) on Twitter;
 > "A lot of people now say that Bitcoin is completely transparent and even worse than the banking system for privacy.
-But answer me this: **if I go out on the street and sell my fiat cash for BTC which I store on a new wallet, which corporation can tell the government my net worth?**"
+But answer me this: **if I go out on the street and sell my fiat cash for BTC which I store on a new wallet, which corporation can know my net worth?**"

 The answer is that it depends very much on what tools/services you use.
 - With **careful** use of the best bitcoin tools it's **not possible** for anyone to know how much bitcoin you have.